-Join Scott Simpson for an in-depth discussion in this video Storing data for your script, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Storing data for your script, part of Learning Google Apps Script.

 - Google offers two primary ways…of storing persistent data for your script.…Properties service and JDBC.…The Properties Service offers simple key-value storage…scoped to your script, the document containing the script,…or individual users of the script.…It's not a bulk storage service,…but rather a place to store settings…or preferences or other small strings of information.…The other service at the complete opposite end…of the storage spectrum is the JDBC service,…which stands for Java Database Connectivity…and allows you to connect to Google Cloud SQL,…Microsoft SQL Server, MySQL, and Oracle databases.…